ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 3. Responds with the Device Specification ID and Language Code for the Device Specification created successfully
 1. In case of Exceptions, system triggers relevant error messages.

-B.Fetch List of Device Specifications based on a Language Code
+#### B. Fetch List of Device Specifications based on a Language Code

 On receiving request to fetch the List of Device Specifications with input parameters (Language Code and/or Device Type) the system fetches the List of Device Specifications against the Language Code and/or Device Type

 While fetching the List of Device Specifications against the Language Code and/or Device Type the system performs the following steps
 1. Validates if the request contains the following input parameters
 •	Language Code - Mandatory